lekman/auto-approve-action/README.md

 - **[Request a feature](https://github.com/lekman/auto-approve-action/issues/new?template=feature_request.md)** for enhancements
 - **[Check existing issues](https://github.com/lekman/auto-approve-action/issues?q=is%3Aissue)** for known problems and solutions

-## Contributors

-We welcome contributions from the community!
-If you would like to contribute to this project:

-- **See our [Contributing Guide](https://github.com/lekman/auto-approve-action/blob/main/docs/CONTRIBUTING.md)** for development setup and pull request instructions
-- **Review our [Code of Conduct](https://github.com/lekman/auto-approve-action/blob/main/docs/CODE_OF_CONDUCT.md)** for community guidelines

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/lekman/auto-approve-action/blob/main/LICENSE) file for details.

-## Changelog

-See [CHANGELOG.md](https://github.com/lekman/auto-approve-action/blob/main/CHANGELOG.md) for a detailed history of changes and releases.